 Our basic needs must be fulfilled as a first step.
 Some of these basic needs are food, shelter, love, health, etc. It is easy to mention these and some more but being able to address all of them simultaneously in a proper way has always been challenging.

 As if that was not enough, we have added the layer of a pandemic and its many consequences.
-We are all aware of the isolating effect that the pandemic has caused at both work and at a personal level.
+We are all aware of the isolating effect that the pandemic has caused at both works and at personal levels.
 These changes have required additional adjustments such as working from home, interacting with others by zoom, coming up with new entertainment options, etc.

 Now we are currently facing additional elements such as housing demands and inflation.

-So, when we put it all together, usual ongoing difficulty in meeting basic needs, an ever changing social and work environment, all being further affected by the pandemic effects, it is simply brutal.
+So, when we put it all together, the usual ongoing difficulty in meeting basic needs, an ever-changing social and work environment, all being further affected by the pandemic effects, it is simply brutal.

 Then what do we do?

-First, it’s important to maintain certain level of calm, not rushing and not acting impulsively.
-Taking a step back to reflect, dissect each element and address each area individually is a first step.
-Second, reaching out to our partners, spouses, family, friends, coworkers, etc. can help in venting and in getting ideas, brainstorming.
+First, it’s important to maintain a certain level of calm, not rush and not act impulsively.
+Taking a step back to reflect, dissect each element and address each area individually is the first step.
+Second, reaching out to our partners, spouses, family, friends, coworkers, etc. can help in venting and in getting ideas, and brainstorming.
 Finally, focusing on a simple, logical plan with specific steps and timetables can help.

 However, the above is a logical approach that is necessary and helpful but does not deal with our emotional side.
 Taking care of ourselves (healthy diet, exercise, balancing life, reaching out) is not an option, it’s a necessity.

 Finally, at times, the combined effect of all these elements is overwhelming and requires an approach that is more comprehensive.
 Taking time off can help assess the situation more objectively.
-Also, contacting a professional that can facilitate the process and the journey of life can, on the long run, provide important short cuts and a clear route to live life more fully.
+Also, contacting a professional that can facilitate the process and the journey of life can, in the long run, provide important shortcuts and a clear route to live life more fully.